Alyssa Naeher: Video games

 Naeher was featured along with her USWNT teammates in the EA Sports' FIFA video game FIFA 16, the first time women players were included in the game.

 Ticker tape parade and White House honor

 Following the United States' win at the 2015 FIFA Women's World Cup, Naeher and her teammates became the first women's sports team to be honored with a ticker tape parade in New York City.
 Each player received a key to the city from Mayor Bill de Blasio.
 In October of the same year, the team was honored by President Barack Obama at the White House.

+Music

+Wick Bambix dedicated the song "Alyssa" to Naeher in 2023.